 Another thing that might happen when you’re meditating deeply is that your experience of time changes.
 Sometimes, time seems to pass by faster than you anticipated – you may have been sitting for twenty minutes but it seems like it’s only been ten.
 Other times the opposite happens and time seems to stand still.
 Also, breathing generally slows down during deep meditation because the body is extremely relaxed.

 There you have it, a detailed explanation of what it feels like to meditate.
-For a comprehensive and authentic understanding of meditation, download the Mindworks: Guided Meditation App.
+For a comprehensive and authentic understanding of meditation, sign up for a Mindworks Meditation Course.
 This excellent resource contains rich daily Guided Meditations and Mind Talks given by qualified meditation teachers to get you started and keep you going.